tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-new_art_new_life-2-body.md

 Written over a period of three years, based on ideas developed over the previous decade, but never published during his lifetime.

 *All emphasis is in the original.*

-**Definitely one of the Best**
-- **General/Best**
-- **Team Building**
-- **Progress**
-- **Liberty**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-- **Purified Forms**
-- **Equivalent Mutual Relationships**
-> If art is an expression of life and anticipates it, we can state that the new life is *the culture of equivalent relationships.*
-> Just as with the plastic means in art, it is evident that for this life our mentality must become more or less purified,
-> not in an old-fashioned puritanical way, but so as to rise above the oppression of limiting, particular forms.
-> Thus in the same way as art, life reaches a state of real equilibrium
-> *through pure and equivalent relationships of increasingly free individuals.*
-(p.
-248)

-- **General/Best**
-- **Progress**
-- In this evolution of art and life it is sincerity, rather than conformity, that matters:
-> In life every sincere effort leads to human evolution, and it is the same in art.
-> Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
-(p.
-249)

 - **Opposites and the Importance of Equilibrium**